docker/docs/get-started/index.md

 Containerization is increasingly popular because containers are:

-- Flexible: Even the most complex applications can be containerized.
+- **Flexible**: Even the most complex applications can be containerized.
-- Lightweight: Containers leverage and share the host kernel, making them much more efficient in terms of system resources than virtual machines.
+- **Lightweight**: Containers leverage and share the host kernel, making them much more efficient in terms of system resources than virtual machines.
-- Portable: You can build locally, deploy to the cloud, and run anywhere.
+- **Portable**: You can build locally, deploy to the cloud, and run anywhere.
-- Loosely coupled: Containers are highly self sufficient and encapsulated, allowing you to replace or upgrade one without disrupting others.
+- **Loosely coupled**: Containers are highly self sufficient and encapsulated, allowing you to replace or upgrade one without disrupting others.
-- Scalable: You can increase and automatically distribute container replicas across a datacenter.
+- **Scalable**: You can increase and automatically distribute container replicas across a datacenter.
-- Secure: Containers apply aggressive constraints and isolations to processes without any configuration required on the part of the user.
+- **Secure**: Containers apply aggressive constraints and isolations to processes without any configuration required on the part of the user.

 ### Images and containers

 Fundamentally, a container is nothing but a running process, with some added encapsulation features applied to it in order to keep it isolated from the host and from other containers.
-One of the most important aspects of container isolation is that each container interacts with its own, private filesystem; this filesystem is provided by a Docker **image**.
+One of the most important aspects of container isolation is that each container interacts with its own private filesystem; this filesystem is provided by a Docker **image**.
-An image includes everything needed to run an application -- the code or binary, runtimes, dependencies, and any other filesystem objects required.
+An image includes everything needed to run an application - the code or binary, runtimes, dependencies, and any other filesystem objects required.

 ### Containers and virtual machines